Skip To Main Content

 Windom Elementary

-1960 - New Junior High was built.
+1960 - A new Junior High was built.
 (Now part of the High School complex).

 1965 - Eggert Elementary was built.